 HISTORY of KOH TALU

-Talu Island has a beautiful and seclude natural resources, both on land and underwater.
+Talu Island has beautiful and secluded natural resources, both on land and underwater.
 According to evidence, the island has been inhabited with lush greenery and coconut trees on the land and rich underwater resources.
-The local fishermen know well that on sea bed around the island there are source of abundant fish and they took the advantage of it and caused the damage to marine resources.
+The local fishermen know well that on the sea bed around the island there are sources of abundant fish and they took advantage of it and caused the damage to marine resources.

 Mr.Preeda Charoenpak, former fisherman of Phetchaburi, Since 1979, has returned to the island and bought the coconut orchard from the islanders.
 Instead of to be a fisherman, he intended to rehabilitate and protect the marine resources from the Illegal fishing.
 After learning about the modern fishing model from Japan, the concepts that reduces the destruction from fishing method he pushed forward the conservation project to be well-known and supported with a budget and gasoline for fisheries officers who came to work for Bang Saphan Bay effectively.

 the Department of Fisheries began to realize the success of Bang Saphan Bay and transformed this area to be the site for spawning grounds of mackerel (Thailand’s economic fish).
 Therefore, the Bang Saphan Bay area was declared the Fisheries Resource Management Project by the Bang Saphan Bay community under the concept of “Your home fishing possession”.
 To provide the right knowledge to fisherman to help them manage their resources sustainably.

 government announced law enforcement to protect the Bang Saphan Bay area around 150,000 acres, successfully modeling the first community-based fisheries management in Thailand by Mr. Preeda Charoenpak, and he also gave the land to set up the project office and support all activities of coastal fishermen continually to the present.